aspurdy/LanguageClient-neovim/INSTALL.md

 At this point, your `~/.local/share/nvim/rplugin.vim` should contains information about this plugin.
 If not, see following troubleshooting.

-# Troubleshooting
+# 5. Troubleshooting

-- Begin with something small.
+1. Begin with something small.
     - Backup your init.vim and use [min-init.vim](https://github.com/autozimu/LanguageClient-neovim/blob/master/min-init.vim) as init.vim, run `nvim +PlugInstall +UpdateRemotePlugins +qa` command in shell.
     - Try with [sample projects](https://github.com/autozimu/LanguageClient-neovim/tree/master/rplugin/python3/tests).
-- Run `:CheckHealth` to see if there is issue with neovim python3 host. then start neovim normally.
+1. Run `:CheckHealth` to see if there is issue with neovim python3 host.  then start neovim normally.
-- Run `:echo &runtimepath` and make sure the plugin path is in the list.
+1. Run `:echo &runtimepath` and make sure the plugin path is in the list.
-- Make sure your language server run properly when invoked manually from shell.
+1. Make sure language server run properly when invoked manually from shell.